There are a few different accounts and contact records used with Oracle B2C Service. Can you please clarify the purposes for each account?

 The contact record is used to log into the end-user pages of our Technical Support site (cx.rightnow.com).
 There are many options available on our end-user pages.
 One of the main options is the ability to submit a service request (ask a question) to the Oracle B2C Service Technical Support.
 There are different types of contact records (Primary Support, Technical, and KB-only) and different levels of privileges (manage contacts, designated support, and community).

 The staff account is used to access the CX desktop console of your site/instance.
 This is where administrators can configure and manage the site.
-Non-administrators can access the CX console to perform tasks such as address incidents, Chat, run reports, etc. Oracle Service Cloud Technical Support is not equipped to manage staff accounts on our customers' sites.
+Non-administrators can access the CX console to perform tasks such as address incidents, Chat, run reports, etc. Oracle B2C Service Technical Support is not equipped to manage staff accounts on our customers' sites.

 If you are logging into your site for the first time there are no pre-existing staff accounts.
 You will need use the system-defined administrator account.
-For more details on the system-defined administrator account, please review this answer: Oracle Service Cloud System Administrator account In the Oracle Cloud Portal - Configuration Assistant self-service tool, you can reset/retrieve the system-defined administrator account password.
+For more details on the system-defined administrator account, please review this answer: Oracle B2C Service System Administrator account In the Oracle Cloud Portal - Configuration Assistant self-service tool, you can reset/retrieve the system-defined administrator account password.
 Please see the documentation in the following answer for details on this task.

 Oracle Cloud Portal

 The Oracle Cloud Portal is a completely separate portal that uses separate account credentials.
 The Oracle Cloud Portal is where you will find the Configuration Assistant self-service tool.

 The account administrator is used to access the My Account section of the Oracle Cloud Portal and monitor the status usage of the services for the organization.